linode/docs/docs/platform/billing-and-support/european-union-vat-linode/index.md

 **Linode Cloud Manager**

-To add or update your account with an EU VAT Registration Number:
+To add or update your account with a VAT ID:

 1. Log in to the [Linode Cloud Manager](https://cloud.linode.com).